Cesar Chavez: Political views

 Chavez described his movement as promoting "a Christian radical philosophy".

 According to Chavez biographer Roger Bruns, he "focused the movement on the ethnic identity of Mexican Americans" and on a "quest for justice rooted in Catholic social teaching".
 Chavez saw his fight for farmworkers' rights as a symbol for the broader cultural and ethnic struggle for Mexican Americans in the United States.

-Chavez utilized a range of tactics drawing on Roman Catholic religion, including vigils, public prayers, a shrine on the back of his station wagon, and references to dead farmworkers as "martyrs".
+Chavez utilized a range of tactics drawing on Catholic religion, including vigils, public prayers, a shrine on the back of his station wagon, and references to dead farmworkers as "martyrs".
 His point in doing so was not necessarily to proselytize, but to use the socio-political potential of Christianity for his own campaigns.
-Most of the farmworkers his union represented shared his Roman Catholicism and were happy to incorporate its religious practices into their marches, strikes, and other UFW activities.
-Chavez called on his fellow Roman Catholics to be more consistent in standing up for the religion's values.
+Most of the farmworkers his union represented shared his Catholicism and were happy to incorporate its religious practices into their marches, strikes, and other UFW activities.

+Chavez called on his fellow Catholics to be more consistent in standing up for the religion's values.
 He stated that "in a nutshell, what do we want the Church to do?
 We don't ask for more cathedrals.
 We don't ask for bigger churches or fine gifts.
 We ask for its presence with us, beside us, as Christ among us.
 We ask the Church to sacrifice with the people for social change, for justice, and for love of brother."
-Ospino stated that "The combination of labor organizing strategies with explicit expressions of Catholic religiosity made Chavez's approach unique" within the U.S. labor movement, although some of his associates, non-Catholics, and other parts of the labor movement were critical of his use of Catholic elements.
+Ospino stated that "The combination of labor organizing strategies with explicit expressions of Catholic religiosity made Chavez's approach unique" within the US labor movement, although some of his associates, non-Catholics, and other parts of the labor movement were critical of his use of Catholic elements.

 Chavez abhorred poverty, regarding it as dehumanizing, and wanted to ensure a better standard of living for the poor.
 He was frustrated that most farmworkers appeared more interested in money and did not appreciate the values that he espoused.
 He was concerned that, as he had seen with the CSO, individuals moving out of poverty often adopted middle-class values; he viewed the middle classes with contempt.
 He recognized that union activity was not a long-term solution to poverty across society and suggested that forming co-operatives therefore might be the best solution.

 In Chavez's view, workers' cooperatives offered a middle ground economic choice between the failed system of capitalism and the state socialism of Marxist-Leninist countries.
 His son Paul recalls "My father's basic premise was that capitalism was not going to work because it was too harsh and always took advantage of those least able to defend themselves".
 He also embraced ideals about communal living, and saw the La Paz commune he established in California as a model for others to follow.